danidewitt/documentation/interviews/sequencing-game.md

 1. Try not to use jQuery too much, the more native JS the better
 2. Modern browsers only, no need for crazy IE 8 stuff
-3. Think about whether you want to use data-attributes or not, and why
-4. Any fancyness you'd like to add to this is even better.
+3. Any fancyness you'd like to add to this is even better.